Amy Page: Education

 Page studied health sciences and pharmacy from Charles Sturt University.
 She then studied at Monash University before completing further clinical qualifications with a Masters of Clinical Pharmacy at the University of Tasmania and a Graduate Certificate in Diabetes Management and Education.

 Page received a Doctor of Philosophy in 2017 from The University of Western Australia on deprescribing in older adults under the supervision of Professor Christopher Etherton-Beer, Professor Rhonda Clifford and Dr Kathleen Potter.
-She holds both a Graduate Certificate in Health Professional Education and a Graduate Diploma in Biostatistics.
+She holds both a Masters in Health Professional Education and a Graduate Diploma in Biostatistics.

 She is a Graduate of the Australian Institute of Company Directors.
 She credentialled in 2010 through the former Australian Association of Consultant Pharmacy and then in 2014 through the Society of Hospital Pharmacists Australia.
 She re-credentialled through the Pharmaceutical Society of Australia in 2024 for both Medication Management Reviews and as an Aged Care Onsite Pharmacist.
 In 2025, she was recognised by the Australian Diabetes Educators Association as a Credentialled Diabetes Educator.